rust-lang/rust-forge/src/chat/zulip/triagebot.md

 # Triagebot

-Triaging on the rust-lang repository is an important step to prepare the pipeline for the rust-lang teams that will take care of issues and regressions.
-The triagebot is the assistant for the rust-lang organization.
+Triaging on the rust-lang repository is an important step to take care of issues.
+The triagebot is the tool that allows *anyone* to help by assigning, self-assigning or labeling issues without being a member of the rust-lang organization.

 To enable triagebot on a particular repository (currently only in the rust-lang organization), add a `triagebot.toml` file in the repository root.
 It should have a section per "feature".
 Please read this page to learn how to enable each feature and the options supported; if you spot something missing please let us know [by filing an issue](https://github.com/rust-lang/rust-forge/issues), thanks!